mrflip/eatlesswell/data/diets/natl_academy.md

 • Cardiac events: Although regular physical activity promotes cardiovas- cular fitness, heavy physical exertion can trigger the development of arrhythmias or myocardial infarctions or, in some instances, can lead to sudden death.
 • Female athlete triad: Athletic women who undereat or overtrain can de- velop a condition, or cluster of conditions, called the “female athlete triad.”
 In this triad, disordered eating and chronic energy deficits can lead to loss of menses, osteopenia, and premature osteoporosis, increas- ing the risk of hip, spine, and forearm fractures.

+### Amino Acids p 149

+The recommended amino acid scoring pattern for proteins for individuals aged 1 year and older and all other age groups is as shown (in mg/g of protein).
+This pattern allows comparison of the relative nutritional quality of different protein sources by calculating a pro- tein digestibility corrected amino acid score (PDCAAS).
+The calculation com- pares the amino acid in a test protein with the amount of that amino acid in the FNB/IOM scoring pattern multiplied by the true digestibility.
+Illustration of the calculation involved is detailed in Dietary Reference Intakes for Energy, Carbohy- drate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (2005).

+* isoleucine	25 mg per g_protein
+* leucine	55 mg per g_protein
+* lysine	51 mg per g_protein
+* methionine + cysteine (SAA)	25 mg per g_protein
+* phenylalanine + tyrosine	47 mg per g_protein
+* threonine	27 mg per g_protein
+* tryptophan	 7 mg per g_protein
+* valine	32 mg per g_protein
+* histidine	18 mg per g_protein

+The Acceptable Macronutrient Distribution Range (AMDR) for protein is

+Protein		AMDR	child_14_18	10–30 percent of total calories Protein		AMDR	adult_18_up	10–35 percent of total calories

+* The Tolerable Upper Intake Level (UL) is the highest level of daily nutrient intake that is likely to pose no risk of adverse effects for almost all people.
+Data were insufficient to establish a UL for total protein or for any of the amino acids.
+* However, the absence of a UL warrants caution in using any single amino acid at levels significantly above those normally found in food.

+* Given limited data, caution is warranted in using any single amino acid at a level significantly above that normally found in food.

 ### Carbohydrate DRI pg 103

 Carbohydrate	EAR	child_14_18	100 g/day